 - 1. The proposed development must be: - a.
 New construction of multifamily housing; - b.
 Adaptive Reuse/Conversion of an existing property not currently being used for housing; or - c.
 Acquisition and rehabilitation of Existing Multifamily Housing. - 2.
 The proposed development must meet the following requirements: - a.
 Be a Qualified Low Income Development, containing Qualified Low Income Buildings and Qualified Low Income Units. - b.
 Comply with the Fair Housing Act design and construction requirements for units that are considered "covered multifamily dwellings" designed and constructed for "for first occupancy" after March 13, 1991, using one of HUD's recognized safe harbors. - c.
 Comply with the Americans with Disabilities Act (ADA), as applicable. - d.
 Comply with all applicable local building codes or State adopted building codes in the absence of local building codes. - e.
 Certification from the design architect will be required following the issuance of the MTBA Firm Commitment Letter.
 Confirmation from the supervising architect will be required prior to any refund of the Incentive Fee as described in Section 11. - 3.
-In order to participate in Group 1 or Group 2 (as described in Section 9.A.2), or participate in Group A or Group B (as described in Section 9.B.1), the PHA must be included in the Owner and must materially participate (within the meaning of section 469(h) of the Code) in the development and operation of the project throughout the compliance period. - All applicants must waive the ability to participate in the qualified contract request process as described in THDA's Qualified Contract Process Guidelines, as may be amended (available here: https://thda.org/pdf/06.01.20-QUALIFIED-CONTRACT-GUIDELINES-REVISED-FOR-VENDOR-NEEDS.pdf). - 5.
-Initial Applications proposing new construction or Adaptive Reuse/Conversation must include the following: - a.
-Written documentation from the appropriate local governmental authority demonstrating that current Zoning and other local land use regulations permit the development as proposed or that no such regulations currently apply to the proposed development at the time of Initial Application; and - b.
+In order to participate in Group 4 or Group 5 (as described in Section 9.B.3), or participate in Group G or Group H (as described in Section 9.D.1), the PHA must be included in the Owner and must materially participate (within the meaning of Section 469(h) of the Code) in the development and operation of the project throughout the compliance period as defined in Section 42. - All applicants must waive the ability to participate in the qualified contract request process as described in THDA's Qualified Contract Process Guidelines, as may be amended (available here: https://thda.org/pdf/06.01.20-QUALIFIED-CONTRACT-GUIDELINES-REVISED-FOR-VENDOR-NEEDS.pdf). - 5.
+Initial Applications proposing new construction or Adaptive Reuse/Conversion must include the following: - a.
+Written documentation sufficient to satisfy the requirements of Section 13.A.3 of the 2023 QAP; and - b.
 Documentation that developments proposing single family units, duplexes, or triplexes meet Visitability design requirements.
 An architect's certification will be required at Final Application prior to the issuance of IRS Form 8609(s) and prior to any refund of the Incentive Fee as described in Section 11.